pzavolinsky/NetfilterPacketManglingPipeline/README.md

 Running the prototype
 ---------------------

-To see this in action you will need to terminal windows.
+To see this in action you will need two terminal windows.

 In the first terminal run:
 ```shell